Asam Sahitya Sabha

-A picturesque image of main entrance of the 10th Annual Special Convention of Asam Sahitya Sabha held at Raha, Nagaon, on 1st, 2nd 3rd of February 2019.
+A picturesque image of main entrance of the 10th Annual Special Convention of Asam Sahitya Sabha held at Raha, Nagaon, from 1–3 February 2019.

 The Asam Sahitya Sabha (অসম সাহিত্য সভা, /as/, lit.
 'The Literary Society of Assam') is a non-government, non-profit, literary organisation of Assam.
 It was founded in December 1917 in Assam, India to promote the culture of Assam and Assamese literature.
 A branch of the organisation named Singapore Sahitya Sabha was launched in Singapore on 28 July 2019.
 Other foreign branches are located in London, Phoenix and Chicago.

 History

 Till 1826 AD, Assam Territory was ruled mainly by Kachari, Ahoms in the entirety of Brahmaputra Valley and Koch.
 In 1826, after the Treaty of Yandabo the administration of Assam was passed down to the British, till independence in 1947.
 Since then Assam has been an integral part of India.

 However, the history of modern Assam, modern Assamese language and literature and culture found their starting points in the early part of the 19th century.
 Since 1872 some efforts were made to build up some organisations to work for the development of Assamese language, literature and culture of the modern period.